rommelsantor/Timeout/README.md

 * `Timeout.executed(key)` - returns true if function exists and has executed
 * `Timeout.pause(key)` - pauses a function that exists but has not yet executed
 * `Timeout.paused(key)` - returns true if function exists and is currently paused
+* `Timeout.restart(key)` - restart pending or paused timer with its original millisecs
 * `Timeout.resume(key)` - allows paused execution countdown to resume
 * `Timeout.clear(key, erase = true)` - clears a scheduled countdown; by default, knowledge of its existence is erased